 - Allow mixture to rest for 10 minutes.
 Cover and set aside.

 - Add Eno (fruit salt).
-After 10 minutes, add the eno and mix gently until the batter becomes light and frothy.
+After 10 minutes, add eno and mix gently until the prepared batter becomes light and frothy.

 Cook the batter